janmarkuslanger/software-architecture-guide/README.md

 ## Single-responsiblity Principle

 There should be only one reason (actor) to change a class.
 Single responsibility does not mean that a block should only do one thing.

 ## Open-closed Principle

 “Modules should be both open (for extension) and closed (for modification).” - Bertrand Meyer

-The open-closed principle means that changes to a module, which can be a module, classes, and so on, should extend the behavior but not modify it.
+The open-closed principle means that if you need to change a module it should be possible without modifying the module itself.

 ## Liskov Substitution Principle

+The Liskov Substitution Principle states that objects of a superclass should be able to be replaced with objects of a subclass without affecting the correctness of the program.

 ## Interface Segregation Principle